box/developer.box.com/content/guides/tooling/sdks/sdk-versioning.md

     **Action** Use the major version which includes consolidated packages.
 Start using convenience methods and new features from the generated package, and gradually migrate your codebase.
   </Tile>
   <Tile type="code-new" title="2.
 Existing App - Next Generation SDK" href="/guides/tooling/sdks/sdk-versioning/#migrating-from-box-next-generation-sdks-to-core-box-sdk-v10">
-    If you have an existing application that relies on the Box Next Generation SDK and you wish to further develop your project:
+    If you have an existing application that relies only ∂on the Box Next Generation SDK and you wish to further develop your project:

     **Action** Replace the library name in your package manager with Box core SDK package (≥`v10.0.0`).
 Check migration guides for detailed instructions.
   </Tile>